wolfpaw98/LaserSafetySystem/README.md

 ##Arduino Libraries

 Please use the arduino libraries in the libraries folder, as they are slightly modified from the original ones.
-You will get compile errors if you do no use these libraries
+You will get compile errors if you do no use these libraries.
+If these do not work for you, try https://bitbucket.org/fmalpartida/new-liquidcrystal/downloads

 ***